vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/The Gatekeepers.md

 - Bianca and Huyen are highly secretive about their real identities as Gatekeepers.
 - They both have Jade bracelets.
 Huyen carries a fanny pack filled with Xuan paper and some hanging scrolls.
 - Bianca and Huyen will say they're her foster parents and legal guardians, before saying that they are rifts devoted to guiding spirits stuck in the mortal world.
-- They say they're on vacation, before they say they're trying get Ashley to go back home to the other spirits.
+- They say they're on vacation, before they say they're trying get Ashley to go back home to the other ghosts.
 - No, you can't visit.
 "Maybe some day, but not anytime soon."
+"We'll come to you."
+"Are you free August?"
+"This place is reserved for ghosts and specific people."

 **Asking Ashley**
+- If Bianca and Huyen are nearby, Ashley is more tight-lipped.
+This is out of fear that people will forget her.
+- She looks like a normal girl.
+It takes a long time and a lot of observation to realize she's a ghost.
+She knows she's a ghost though.
+- She's from Santa Cruz.
+When pressed, she's from Chinatown.
 # Complications
+If things get out of hand, the Gatekeepers will obliviate the scene.
 If things get out of hand, the Gatekeepers will call Operative Nero, Icarus's handler, onto the scene.
 # Dangers
 ### Ashley
 Hungry Ghost